-2007/0196(COD) - 31/03/2009 - \${summary.subTitle}
+2007/0196(COD) - 22/04/2009 - Text adopted by Parliament, 2nd reading

-The Committee on Industry, Research and Energy adopted the recommendation for second reading by Antonio MUSSA (UEN, IT) modifying, under the second reading of the codecision procedure, the Council?s common position for adopting a directive of the European Parliament and of the Council concerning common rules for the internal market in natural gas and repealing Directive 2003/55/EC.
+The European Parliament adopted with amendments, under the second reading of the codecision procedure, the Council?s common position for adopting a directive of the European Parliament and of the Council concerning common rules for the internal market in natural gas and repealing Directive 2003/55/EC.

-The amendments are the result of an informal compromise negotiated by the committee responsible with the Council Presidency on the package of energy market legislation.
+The amendments are the result of a compromise negotiated with the Council on the package of energy market legislation.

-The compromise gives Member States the possibility to choose between three options for separating supply and production activities from network operations - both for gas and electricity markets: (a) full ownership unbundling; (b) the independent system operator (ISO); (c) the independent transmission operator (ITO).
+The compromise gives Member States the possibility to choose between three options for separating supply and production activities from network operations - both for gas and electricity markets:

+- full ownership unbundling;

+- the independent system operator (ISO);

+- the independent transmission operator (ITO).

 MEPs obtained in the compromise a strengthening of energy consumers? rights.
 The main amendments are as follows:

-Customer protection: Member States shall ensure that all customers connected to the gas network are entitled to have their gas provided by a supplier, subject to the supplier?s agreement, regardless of the Member State in which the supplier is registered, as long as the supplier follows the applicable trading and balancing rules and subject to security of supply requirements
+Public service obligations and customer protection: Member States shall ensure that all customers connected to the gas network are entitled to have their gas provided by a supplier, subject to the supplier?s agreement, regardless of the Member State in which the supplier is registered, as long as the supplier follows the applicable trading and balancing rules and subject to security of supply requirements.
+In this regard, Member States shall take all measures to ensure that administrative procedures do not constitute a barrier for supply undertakings already registered in another Member State.